-Shab-e-Yalda (Yalda Night) also known as Shab-e Chelleh is one of the most ancient Persian festivals annually celebrated on December 21 by Iranians all around the world.
-Yalda is a winter solstice celebration; it is the last night of autumn and the longest night of the year.
-Yalda means birth and it refers to the birth of Mitra; the mythological goddess of light.
-Since days get longer and nights to get shorter in winter, Iranians celebrate the last night of autumn as the renewal of the sun and the victory of light over darkness.
-On Shab-e-Yalda, people gather in groups of friends or relatives usually at the home of grandparents or the elderly to pass the longest night of the year happily by eating nuts and fruits, reading Hafiz poems, making good wishes, and talking and laughing all together to give a warm welcome to winter, and a felicitous farewell to autumn.
+Shab-e-Yalda (Yalda Night), also known as Shab-e Chelleh, is one of the most ancient Persian festivals annually celebrated on December 21 by Iranians all around the world.
+Yalda is a winter solstice celebration; it marks the end of autumn and the lengthiest night of the year.
+Since days get longer and nights shorter in winter, Iranians celebrate the last night of autumn as the renewal of the sun and the victory of light over darkness.
+On Shab-e-Yalda, people gather in groups of friends or families, usually at the home of grandparents or the elderly, to pass the longest night of the year happily by eating nuts and fruits, reading Hafiz poems, making good wishes, talking and laughing all together to give a warm welcome to winter, and a felicitous farewell to autumn.

-Eating is a delicious part of Yalda Night.
+On December 21, Iranians start their celebration by eating since it is the most fun and delicious part of Yalda Night.
 Iranians eat nuts, watermelons, and pomegranates on this special night and share the last remaining fruits from summer together.
 Fruits of Shab-e-Yalda have symbolic significance as well.
-Some believe that watermelon symbolizes the sun by its spherical shape while others believe that eating watermelon keeps one safe from being hurt by winter diseases.
-Pomegranate is also a symbol of birth and its bright red seeds symbolize the glow of life.
+Some believe that watermelon symbolizes the sun by its spherical shape, while others believe that eating watermelon keeps one safe from being hurt by winter diseases.
+Pomegranate is also a symbol of birth, and its bright red seeds symbolize the glow of life.

 Reading poems from Divan-e-Hafiz (Fal-e Hafiz) is an entertaining tradition of Yalda Night.
-Each of the members of a family or a group of friends makes a wish-while keeping it a secret- and randomly opens the book; then the eldest member of the family or friends reads the randomly selected poem loudly.
-Since the poem is believed to be the interpretation of the wish and the way it would come true, it is fun to interpret the poem and guess the wishes others make.
-In this way, the last and the longest night of autumn comes to an end happily and the first great day of winter begins.
+Each family member or a group of friends makes a wish-while keeping it a secret- and randomly opens the book; then, the eldest member of the family or friends reads the randomly selected poem loudly.
+Since the poem is believed to be the interpretation of the wish and the way it would come true, it is fun to interpret the poetry and guess the wishes others make.
+In this way, the last and the longest autumn night ends happily, and the first great day of winter begins.

-Shab-e-Yalda and its traditions are so amusing and interesting that it was officially added to Iran’s List of National Treasures in 2008.
-Yalda Night is also celebrated in countries such as Afghanistan, Uzbekistan, Tajikistan, Turkmenistan, and in some of the Caucasian states such as Azerbaijan and Armenia whilst they share the same traditions as well.
+Shab-e-Yalda and its traditions are so amusing and interesting that they were officially added to Iran’s List of National Treasures in 2008.
+Yalda Night is also celebrated in countries, such as Afghanistan, Uzbekistan, Tajikistan, and Turkmenistan, and some of the Caucasian states such as Azerbaijan and Armenia since they share the same traditions as well.